-Age-related dementia may begin with neurons' inability to dispose of unwanted proteinsMarch 5th, 2013 in Alzheimer's disease & dementia
+Age-related dementia may begin with neurons' inability to dispose of unwanted proteinsMarch 5, 2013 in Medicine & Health / Alzheimer's disease & dementia

 A team of European scientists from the University Medical Center Hamburg-Eppendorf (UKE) and the Cologne Excellence Cluster on Cellular Stress Responses in Aging-Associated Diseases (CECAD) at the University of Cologne in Germany has taken an important step closer to understanding the root cause of age-related dementia.
 In research involving both worms and mice, they have found that age-related dementia is likely the result of a declining ability of neurons to dispose of unwanted aggregated proteins.
 As protein disposal becomes significantly less efficient with increasing age, the buildup of these unwanted proteins ultimately leads to the development and progression of dementia.
 This research appears in the March 2013 issue of the journal Genetics.